24 Nov Stuffy nose? The culprit could be your hormones

-- Key finding: Research shows that peaking estrogen during your ovulatory phase (end of Week 2) can trigger nasal congestion.
+- Research shows that peaking estrogen during your ovulatory phase (end of Week 2) can trigger nasal congestion.

-MARCH 1, 2021—There’s lots of reasons your nose can get stuffy, for example, allergies, a cold virus, sinus infection or exposure to cigarette smoke or another irritant.
+UPDATED NOVEMBER 24, 2022 (originally published March 1, 2021)—There’s lots of reasons your nose can get stuffy, for example, allergies, a cold virus, sinus infection or exposure to cigarette smoke or another irritant.

 But, if you’ve ruled out all those nasal congestion triggers, the culprit could be your hormones.